Miron-Silviu/Miron-Silviu/README.md

-👋 Hi there!
-I’m an aspiring front-end developer passionate about building beautiful, user-friendly websites and applications.
-Currently, I’m diving deep into HTML, CSS, JavaScript, and exploring frameworks like React.
+ # 👋 Hi there!
+I’m Silviu

+ A front-end developer passionate about building beautiful, user-friendly websites and applications.
+Currently, I’m diving deep into HTML, CSS, JavaScript, and exploring frameworks like React, Bootstrap and Tailwind.

 🌱 I’m learning by creating projects that challenge me, from responsive landing pages to interactive web apps.
 Every line of code brings me closer to mastering the art of front-end development.